charlesbanagan2/keywords/README.md

 as: Used in exception handling.

-assert: Ensures that a certain condition holds true (validates book availability).
+assert: Ensures that a certain condition holds true

-break: Breaks out of a loop under a specific condition (stopping iteration if a book has more than 10 copies).
+break: Breaks out of a loop under a specific condition

 class: Defines the Library class that contains the main operations.

-continue: Skips the current iteration in a loop (if the book is out of stock).
+continue: Skips the current iteration in a loop

-def: Defines functions (e.g., for borrowing, returning books).
+def: Defines functions

 del: Deletes a book from the library.

-elif: Part of conditional logic to check multiple conditions (e.g., different actions like 'add', 'borrow', 'return').
+elif: Part of conditional logic to check multiple conditions

 else: Used as the default case in conditional logic.

-except: Catches and handles exceptions (e.g., invalid quantity for book).
+except: Catches and handles exceptions.

 False: Used for boolean logic.

 finally: A block that always runs in exception handling.

-for: Used for looping through items (e.g., iterating over books in the library).
+for: Used for looping through items

-from: Used to import specific parts of a module (e.g., datetime from the datetime module).
+from: Used to import specific parts of a module

-global: Allows modification of a global variable (total_books_added).
+global: Allows modification of a global variable

-if: Used for conditional checks (e.g., checking availability of books).
+if: Used for conditional checks

-import: Used to import external libraries (e.g., time, datetime).
+import: Used to import external libraries

-in: Used to check membership in data structures (e.g., checking if a book exists in the library).
+in: Used to check membership in data structures

-is: Used to check object identity (e.g., checking if a book is None).
+is: Used to check object identity

-lambda: Used to define a simple anonymous function (e.g., calculating total number of books).
+lambda: Used to define a simple anonymous function

-None: Represents the absence of a value (e.g., checking if a book is not found).
+None: Represents the absence of a value

-nonlocal: Allows modification of a variable in the enclosing scope (e.g., modifying the count variable inside a nested function).
+nonlocal: Allows modification of a variable in the enclosing scope

 not: Used for logical negation.